shopware/docs/resources/guidelines/testing/store/quality-guidelines-plugins/README.md

 Shopware always uses json_Encode exclusively - there is no other fallback.

 ### The lock file is not up to date with the latest changes in composer.json.
 You may be getting outdated dependencies.
-Run an update to update them.
+Run an update to update them

-The composer.lock in the app archive has to be deleted.
+The `composer.lock` in the app archive has to be deleted.

-### Class Shopware\Core\System\Snippet\Files\SnippetFileInterface not found and could not be autoloaded.
+### Class Shopware\Core\System\Snippet\Files\SnippetFileInterface not found and could not be autoloaded

-In the Shopware 6 Early Access version, the mentioned class did not exist.
+In the Shopware 6 Early Access (EA) version, the mentioned class did not exist.
 Therefore, the code review failed.
 The reason for the problem is the following specification in the composer.json:

 ```xml